TCPtcp/tcptcp.github.io/_pages/about.md

 🎉🎉 *2024.04-2024.06*: &nbsp;  *Project Name:*  **PTSD Risk Assessment for Rescue Workers Based on Multimodal Fusion.**

 - This project primarily focuses on the early screening and intervention of Post-Traumatic Stress Disorder (PTSD) among rescue personnel.
-Initially, data preprocessing and feature engineering were conducted on questionnaire data to identify variables associated with the likelihood of developing PTSD, transforming the problem into a binary classification task.
+Initially, data preprocessing and **feature engineering** were conducted on questionnaire data to identify variables associated with the likelihood of developing PTSD, transforming the problem into a binary classification task.

-- To address the issues of data label imbalance and high dimensionality, SMOTE was applied to the training set for oversampling, and a Lasso-Logistic model was constructed for variable selection and classification prediction.
-Subsequently, integrating questionnaire data with EEG data, a mid-level fusion model (MLP+GRU+DNN+Logistic) was employed to model the risk of occurrence.
+- To address the issues of data label **imbalance** and **high dimensionality**, SMOTE was applied to the training set for oversampling, and a **Lasso-Logistic model** was constructed for variable selection and classification prediction.
+Subsequently, integrating questionnaire data with EEG data, a mid-level
+**fusion model** (MLP+GRU+DNN+Logistic) was employed to model the risk of occurrence.
 [**pdf**](https://github.com/TCPtcp/Multimodal-Fusion-PTSD/blob/main/pdf.pdf)
 [**code**](https://github.com/TCPtcp/Multimodal-Fusion-PTSD/tree/main)

 🎉🎉 *2024.05-2024.10*: &nbsp;  *Project Name:*  **Kaggle RSNA 2024 Lumbar Degenerative Classification.**
 - For the provided lumbar MRI data, the required data was extracted through data transformation and data splitting.
-Additionally, data augmentation was performed on the training data using methods such as Gaussian blur, brightness and contrast adjustment, and translation, rotation, and scaling.
-The MRI images were classified and trained based on a pre-trained EfficientNet model, and the final model achieved a score of 0.80 on a non-public dataset.
+Additionally, **data augmentation** was performed on the training data using methods such as **Gaussian blur**, brightness and contrast adjustment, and **translation, rotation, and scaling**.
+The MRI images were classified and trained based on a **pre-trained EfficientNet model**, and the final model achieved a **score of 0.80** on a non-public dataset.

 🎉🎉 *2022.10-2023.06*: &nbsp;  *Project Name:*  **Research on Comprehensive Evaluation Model of Intelligent Transportation Based on Vehicular Network Big Data.**

 - The project is based on the in-vehicle data of freight vehicles to analyze the driving behavior of drivers.
-First, the obtained vehicular network data is preprocessed and feature extraction is performed to obtain driving behavior indicators.
+First, the obtained vehicular network data is preprocessed and **feature extraction** is performed to obtain driving behavior indicators.

-- In the analysis of driving behavior, DBSCAN density clustering is used to cluster the driving behavior indicator data, categorizing driving behavior into three classes and obtaining data labels.
-Based on these clustered data labels, ensemble learning is applied, combining Random Forest, XGBoost, and CatBoost to classify and predict driving behavior.
-Finally, a driving behavior visualization dashboard is built using ECharts.
+- In the analysis of driving behavior, **DBSCAN density clustering** is used to cluster the driving behavior indicator data, categorizing driving behavior into three classes and obtaining data labels.
+Based on these clustered data labels, **ensemble learning** is applied, combining Random Forest, XGBoost, and CatBoost to classify and predict driving behavior.
+Finally, a driving behavior visualization dashboard is built using **ECharts**.

 🎉🎉 *2021.10-2022.06*: &nbsp;  *Project Name:*  **Application of Machine Learning Methods in the Statistical Analysis of Digital Economy in Shanxi.**
 - The project was a research topic approved for the 2023 Shanxi Provincial Social and Economic Statistics Research Program.
 As the leader of the student team, I fully participated in the project's topic selection, proposal writing, and finalization under the guidance of a faculty advisor.

 - Based on data related to the digital economy in Shanxi Province, the project constructed an evaluation system for the development level of the digital economy using the entropy weight method.
-It analyzed the current status of the digital economy in Shanxi and used Ridge regression and Random Forest models to analyze the influencing factors.
-Additionally, a visualization app was created using R Shiny.
+It analyzed the current status of the digital economy in Shanxi and used **Ridge regression** and **Random Forest models** to analyze the influencing factors.
+Additionally, a visualization app was created using **R Shiny**.

 # 🎖 Honors and Awards
 - *2023.12* &nbsp; "Huawei Cup" graduate Student Mathematical Modeling Competition, national third prize.